Wave soldering: Solder wave height

 The height of the solder wave is a key parameter that needs to be evaluated when setting up the wave solder process.
 The contact time between the solder wave and assembly being soldered is typically set to between 2 and 4 seconds.
 This contact time is controlled by two parameters on the machine, conveyor speed and wave height, changes to either of these parameters will result in a change in contact time.
 The wave height is typically controlled by increasing or decreasing the pump speed on the machine.
-Changes can be evaluated and checked using a tempered glass plate, if more detailed recording are required fixture are available which digitally record the contact times, height and speed.
+Changes can be evaluated and checked using a tempered glass plate, if more detailed recordings are required.
+Then fixtures are available which digitally record the contact times, height and speed.
 Also, some wave solder machines can give the operator a choice between a smooth laminar wave or a slightly higher-pressure 'dancer' wave.